bemoje/bemoje-arr-last-where/docs/api.md

 ## arrLastWhere

-Return the first element of an array where the callback returns true.
+Return the last element of an array where the callback returns true.

 ### Parameters

 -   `arr` **[Array][5]** The array to iterate
 -   `callback` **[callback][6]** callback(element, index, array): boolean

-Returns **any** The first element to satisfy the condition
+Returns **any** The last element to satisfy the condition in the callback

 ## callback